Minimum Wages in Concentrated Labor Markets: Discussion

-In light of my results, an adequate empirical design should take into account that minimum wage effects depend on the degree of monopsony power in the labor market.
+In light of my results, an adequate empirical design should take into account that minimum wage effects depend on the prevalence of monopsony power in the labor market.
 However, minimum wage studies generally pool information across different labor markets and, thus, might conceal heterogeneity by market form.
-If so, these studies arrive at close-to-zero employment effects by averaging opposite effects across market forms.
-To make my results and estimates from the literature comparable, it is necessary to interpret employment responses to minimum wages in relation to the magnitude of the underlying bite.
-To this end, and for different HHI levels, I calculate own-wage elasticities of labor demand based on minimum wage variation by dividing the minimum wage elasticity of employment by the respective minimum wage elasticity of earnings:\footnote{To be precise, I derive minimum wage elasticities from the baseline regression results in Column (4) of Table \ref{tab:4} as well as Table \ref{tab:5} and calculate their ratio at different values of labor market concentration.
-The respective standard errors stem from a Bootstrap algorithm with 50 replications.}
+If so, these studies arrive at closer-to-zero employment effects by averaging opposite effects across market forms.
+To make my results and estimates from the literature comparable, it is necessary to interpret employment responses to minimum wages in relation to the magnitude of the underlying bite \citep{DubeZipperer2024}.
+To this end, I calculate own-wage elasticities of employment based on minimum wage variation by dividing the minimum wage elasticity of employment by the respective minimum wage elasticity of wages, separately for different HHI levels:\footnote{To be precise, I derive minimum wage elasticities by dividing the effects in Column (4) of Table \ref{tab:3} by the effects in Column (4) of Table \ref{tab:4} at different values of labor market concentration.}

-In Figure \ref{fig:6}, I contrast the resulting own-wage elasticities of labor demand with analogous but pooled estimates from the entirety of the German minimum wage literature.\footnote{The figure does not include elasticities for which the minimum wage did not bite (i.e., studies without significantly positive minimum wage effects on earnings).
-To ensure comparability with this paper, I also do not take into account (semi-)structural estimates as well as simulations of minimum wages.}\fnsep\footnote{\citet{AzarEtAl2019a}, \citet{BaileyEtAl2021}, \citet{BrownHamermesh2019}, \citet{Dube2019}, \citet{HarasztosiLindner2019} as well as \citet{DerenoncourtMontialoux2021} provide similar overviews for the international minimum wage literature.
-As in Germany, the majority of own-wage elasticities of labor demand based on minimum wage variation is not significantly different from zero.} Most of the available own-wage elasticities of labor demand from the literature are not significantly different from zero.
-In contrast, this study's low-HHI estimates are located at the lower end of the distribution of point estimates and show significantly negative values.
-Instead, for moderate HHI values, the elasticities are insignificant, resembling prior work from the literature.
-High-HHI estimates are situated at the upper end of the distribution and feature significantly positive elasticities.
+In Figure \ref{fig:6}, I contrast the resulting own-wage elasticities of employment with analogous but pooled estimates from the entirety of the German minimum wage literature.
+Most of the available own-wage elasticities of employment from the literature are not significantly different from zero.
+In contrast, my low-HHI estimates are located at the lower end of the distribution of point estimates and feature significantly negative values.
+For moderate HHI values, my elasticities are insignificant, resembling the consensus of close-to-zero effects in the literature.
+My high-HHI estimates are situated at the upper end of the distribution and feature significantly positive elasticities.